 Ingredients & Substitutions

-ghee - a clarified butter that is cooked for 15 minutes for added nuttiness.
+ghee – a clarified butter that is cooked for 15 minutes for added nuttiness.
 It adds a wonderful nutty flavor into these cookies.
-You can buy it at the grocery store or make your own with this recipe.
+You can buy it at the grocery store or make your own with this ghee recipe.

-molasses - I use blackstrap molasses.
+molasses – I use blackstrap molasses but you can use any variety of molasses.

-baking powder - if you only have baking soda, add a teaspoon of lemon juice and you can substitute with ½ teaspoon baking soda.
+baking powder – if you only have baking soda, add a teaspoon of lemon juice and you can substitute with 1/2 teaspoon baking soda.
 You need the acid to help the baking soda react as a leavener.

 How to Make this Recipe